 Pump up the Flavor

 If your first meal on your wellness mission is plain steamed veggies, brown rice and bland baked chicken, there is little enjoyment to help you stick to the new meal plan.
 While most Americans could benefit from less sodium, we don't need to ride the boring bandwagon.
 With varied experience helping individuals explore ways to boost the flavor of foods, RDNs often suggest using herbs, spices, citrus juice and zest, garlic, seasoning blends and hot sauce to pump up the taste.
 Herbs and spices may also offer additional phytochemicals.

 Drinking water throughout the day keeps us energized and helps us to not confuse thirst for hunger.
 Our fluid needs vary day to day, and drinking enough to keep your urine pale is the best way to know you are adequately hydrated.
 Keep things interesting by using frozen fruit as ice cubes or adding fresh herbs, cinnamon sticks or citrus.

 Health and wellness is a journey.
 It is what you do most of the time that impacts your long-term health.
 Total abstinence from treat foods is not sustainable.
-Feeling guilty about having the occasional treat saps the joy from the experience and undermines your ability to stick with your goal.
+Feeling guilty about having a treat saps the joy from the experience and undermines your ability to stick with your goal.

-Whether you want to lose weight, lower your cholesterol or simply eat better, consult the experts — registered dietitian nutritionists — who can help you by providing sound, easy-to-follow personalized nutrition advice and put you on the path to losing weight, eating well and reducing your risk of chronic disease.
+Whether you want to lower your cholesterol or simply eat better, consult the experts — registered dietitian nutritionists — who can help you by providing sound, easy-to-follow personalized nutrition advice and put you on the path to eating well and reducing your risk of chronic disease.